 Different forms exist for differing types of appeal so make sure you receive the correct one.

-Three copies of the appeal form will need to be filled in, one for the Inspectorate, one for Milton Keynes Council and the other for you to keep.
+Three copies of the appeal form will need to be filled in; one for the Inspectorate, one for Milton Keynes Council, and one for you to keep.

-You must give your grounds for appeal within the application; this is your opportunity to explain why you disagree with our decision.
-If there are any additional comments you would like the Inspectorate to consider you must make them within this section.
-The council can then comment on these issues within our response to your statement.
+You must give your grounds for appeal; if you disagree with the Council’s decision regarding your planning permission, this is your opportunity to explain why.
+If there are any additional matters you would like the Inspectorate to consider, you must make them within the application.
+The Council will be able to comment on these issues within our response to your statement.

-There are three different procedures for appeals, ranging from Written Representations which is the most common form of appeal to Hearings and Inquiries.
-Written Representations is the quickest and cheapest method when determining an appeal and normally involves the exchange of written statements between the applicant, Milton Keynes Council and any third party representations.
+There are three different procedures for appeals: Written Representations, Hearings and Inquiries.
+Written Representations is the most common, quickest and cheapest method when determining an appeal and normally involves the exchange of written statements between the applicant, Milton Keynes Council, and any third parties.

 When submitting your appeal you should ensure that you include all the following:

-- A list of, and copies of, all relevant documents, drawings and plans which were part of the original planning application, including an environmental statement, if one was sent with the application or if we requested one;
+- A list of, and copies of, all relevant documents, drawings and plans that were part of the original application and any subsequent amendments or additional information submitted that you wish to be considered (including an environmental statement, if one was sent with the application or if the Council requested one)

-- Copies of all relevant letters (including any letters or drawings sent to us changing the application);
+- Copies of all relevant letters (including any letters or drawings sent to the Council amending the application)

-- A copy of our decision (where applicable);
+- A copy of the decision notice (if applicable)

-- If you want approval of details of an application, a copy of the original application for outline planning permission, the plan and the outline permission itself.
+- If you want approval of reserved matters details of an application, a copy of the original application for outline planning permission, the plan and the outline permission itself